 2. Avoid hydroplaning

-Don't break suddenly.
+Don't brake suddenly.
 That will send you into a skid and possibly a spin.
-What you want to do is slow down without breaks if you can or gently tap your breaks until you can feel that you've regained traction with the road.
+What you want to do is slow down without brakes if you can or gently tap your brakes until you can feel that you've regained traction with the road.
 You just want to make sure you don't respond or react too quickly or too harshly because that'll really throw you into a skid.

 3. Change tactics in heavy downpour